natecostello/van_two_point_oh/blog/2022-11-3-starlink/starlink.md

 We connected pig tails to the switch and tested.
 Do not seat the switch into the hole until you have fully tested!

 As I mentioned, we had severed the black wire without knowing.
 That resulted in what looked like normal behavior at first but a stuck motor warning after a few minutes during final positioning.
 No idea why that is, but our repeated testing/troubleshooting showed clearly the black wire is not involved in initial dish angle and rotation movement, but is critical later.
 After the stuck warning, the dish is able to automatically return to the stowed position with the black wire disconnected upon reboot.
 Maybe its a sensor feedback wire...not sure.
 The dish will not move at all if the red wire is disconnected.
-Hopefully if you attempt this modification none of this information will matter.
+If you attempt this modification, hopefully none of this information will matter.

-After we got that all sorted, we opted to use some 3M 5200 we had on hand to properly seal the switches boot to the back of the dish.
+After we got that all sorted, we used some 3M 5200 we had on hand to properly seal the switches boot to the back of the dish.
 Without doing this water could easily ingress into the hole.

-If we did it again, we would consider going with a larger hole, using a rubber grommet/disk to fill the larger hole, and installing the switch into the grommet/dish.
-That might make things easier.
+If we did it again, we would consider going with a larger hole, using a rubber grommet/disk to fill the larger hole, and install the switch into the grommet/dish.
+That might make things less fucky.

 ![switch](switch.jpeg)
 _We're past pretty at this point._

 ## Router Delete

-To delete the Starlink router, we needed to deal with the non-standard Power of Ethernet used by the Starlink dish.
-If you go the full DIY route this means crossing some ethernet strands, passing them through a POE injector powered at 48V, and the crossing them back.
+To delete the Starlink router, we needed to deal with the non-standard Power Over Ethernet (POE) used by the Starlink dish.
+If you go the full DIY route this means crossing some ethernet strands, passing them through a POE injector powered at 48V, and then crossing them back.
 This [guide](Starlink-12-or-120-volt-and-wifi-router-delete-ver2) by Jim Taylor of the [Starlink for RVers and other mobile users facebook group](https://www.facebook.com/groups/Starlinkrv/) goes into good detail on that approach.

 Instead, we elected to make use of a board that does both of these things called the [DishyPowa](https://DishyPowa.com/) made by a small business in Australia.
 We highly recommend going that route as it keeps the RJ-45 terminations standard.
 They also sent candy treats and nice adhesive mounts that the board screws to.